badj/cypress-cucumber-poc/README.md

 ### Test Scenarios

-The project includes Cypress feature tests covering the following e-commerce checkout journeys:
+This project includes Cypress feature tests covering the following e-commerce checkout journeys:

 - Contact page: Submit a contact enquiry ➝ triggers recaptcha.
 - Search for an item in the store.